core-wg/resource-directory/draft-ietf-core-resource-directory.md

           	</list>
           </t>
           <t hangText="Content-Type:">application/link-format</t>
+          <t hangText="Content-Type:">application/link-format+json</t>
         </list>
        	</t>

         <t>The following response codes are defined for this interface:
         <list style="hanging">
           <t hangText="Success:"> 2.01 "Created".
 The Location header MUST be included with the new resource entry for the endpoint.
-This Location MUST be a stable identifier generated by the RD as it is used for all subsequent operations on this registration (update, delete).</t>
+This Location MUST be a stable identifier generated by the RD as it is used for all subsequent operations on this registration.
+The resource returned in the Location is only for the purpose of the Update (PUT) and Removal (DELETE), and MUST NOT implement GET or POST methods.</t>
           <t hangText="Failure:"> 4.00 "Bad Request".
 Malformed request. </t>
           <t hangText="Failure:"> 5.03 "Service Unavailable".
 Service could not perform the operation. </t>
         </list>